teambit/bit/README.md

 Bit is a toolchain for **composable software**.
 It makes the composition of applications from independently versioned components simple and fast.

 Bit is similar in sense, but stands as the opposite for the "Monorepo" approach, which aims to center all code under a central repository.
-Instead, Bit is bringing simplicity for distribution of source code into  independently versioned components, composing each other.
+Instead, Bit is bringing simplicity for distribution of source code into  independently versioned components, depending on each other.

 People often use Bit to run a Monorepo, sometimes a Polyrepo or without using repositories at all.